Nickdev8/nickesselman.nl/liveblog.md

 We joked that it felt like we were in a *Lemmings* game, everyone just blindly following along!

-Along the way, I talked with a few people and ended up having a blast hanging out with **Elliot** and **Om**—super chill and hilarious guys.
+Along the way, I talked with a few people and ended up having a blast hanging out with **Elliott** and **Om**—super chill and hilarious guys.
 Definitely a highlight of the day.

 # frozen pizza
 ![alt text](images/liveblog/frozenpizza.png){right}